webmakaka/javadev.org/website/00-index.md

 <br/>

-### [Book] [Juha Hinkula] Full Stack Development with Spring Boot and React: Build modern and scalable full stack applications using the power of Spring Boot and React, 3rd Edition 3rd ed.
-Edition [ENG, 2022]
+### [Book] [Juha Hinkula] Full Stack Development with Spring Boot and React: Build modern and scalable full stack applications using the power of Spring Boot and React, 3rd Edition [ENG, 2022]

 <br/>